ap-fhnw/bot-arena/README.md

 - Click `Run` to execute the program.
 - Click `Run Step` to execute one step of the program.

-You have the possiblity to define the `tick` speed in the `Tick` regulator.
+You can define the tick speed using the `Tick` slider.
 Moreover you are able to pause the game and resume it later by using the `Pause` / `Run` button.

 You can also enable the options to automatically parse (auto-load) and run (auto-run) your script.